 For the EA SPORTS Player award, the Premier League also asks the nominees' peers to contribute, with club captains casting votes for a winner.

-The public have the chance to play a role, too, helping to decide the winners in each category.
+The public have the chance to play a role, too, helping to decide the winners in the categories of player, manager and goal.

 The EA SPORTS Player of the Season award is announced from a shortlist on the final weekend of the season.